prominenceai/deepstream-services-library/README.md

 All pull requests should be made against the current `Develop` branch.

 ## Docker
-The [deepstream-services-library-docker](https://github.com/prominenceai/deepstream-services-library-docker) repo contain a `Dockerfile`, utility scripts, and instructions to create and run a DSL-DeepStream container, built with the [nvcr.io/nvidia/deepstream-l4t:6.0-triton](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_docker_containers.html#id2) base image (Jetson).
+The [deepstream-services-library-docker](https://github.com/prominenceai/deepstream-services-library-docker) repo contain a `Dockerfile`, utility scripts, and instructions to create and run a DSL-DeepStream container.

 ## Discord
 Come join us on [Discord](https://discord.gg/MJvY9jjpAK), an informal place to chat, ask questions, discuss ideas, etc.